OpenJobDescription/openjd-sessions-for-python/README.md

 4. On Windows:
     * PowerShell 5.x

+**EXPERIMENTAL** Note that compatibility with the Windows operating system is currently in active development and should be considered to be experimental.
+We recommend that this library not be used in Windows-based production environments at this time.
+We will remove this notice when Windows compatibility is considered sufficiently stable and secure for use in Windows-based production environments.

 ## Versioning

 This package's version follows [Semantic Versioning 2.0](https://semver.org/), but is still considered to be in its